Jubilation and gunfire as Syrians celebrate the end of the Assad family's half-century rule

 Abu Mohammed al-Golani, a former al-Qaida commander who cut ties with the group years ago and says he embraces pluralism and religious tolerance, leads the biggest rebel faction and is poised to chart the country's future direction.

 Syrian state television aired a video statement early Sunday by a group of rebels saying that Assad had been overthrown and all prisoners had been set free.
-The man who read the statement called on rebel fighters and citizens to preserve the institutions of “the free Syrian state.”
+They called on people to preserve the institutions of “the free Syrian state.”
+The rebels later announced a curfew in Damascus from 4 p.m. to 5 a.m.

+The rebels said they freed people held at the notorious Saydnaya prison, where rights groups say thousands were tortured and killed.
+A video circulating online purported to show rebels breaking open cell doors and freeing dozens of female prisoners, many of whom appeared shocked and confused.
+At least one small child could be seen among them.

-Rebel commander Anas Salkhadi, who appeared on the channel later in the day, sought to reassure Syria's religious and ethnic minorities, saying: “Syria is for everyone, no exceptions.
+Rebel commander Anas Salkhadi, who appeared on State TV later in the day, sought to reassure Syria's religious and ethnic minorities, saying: “Syria is for everyone, no exceptions.
 Syria is for Druze, Sunnis, Alawites, and all sects.”

 “We will not deal with people the way the Assad family did," he added.

-As daylight broke over Damascus, crowds gathered to pray in the city’s mosques and to celebrate in the squares, chanting “God is great.”
+Residents of Damascus gathered to pray mosques and to celebrate in the squares, chanting “God is great.”
 People also chanted anti-Assad slogans and honked car horns.
 Teen boys picked up weapons that had apparently been discarded by security forces and fired them in the air.

 Revelers filled Umayyad Square in the city center, where the Defense Ministry is located.
 Men fired celebratory gunshots into the air and some waved the three-starred Syrian flag that predates the Assad government and was adopted by the revolutionaries.